fmaida/feedreader-cli/README.md

 It allows a user to download an RSS or atom feed and show it on the terminal.

+*Feedreader* adapts its output to the number of columns and rows that your terminal is actually capable of displaying.
+When it has used all the space available on the screen, it pauses and wait until the user press the `ENTER` key to continue, or `q` to quit.

 ## Example of usage

 ```bash